+{A disadvantage of \radar is $\Theta(\log T)$ gradient queries are required at each round.
+In Euclidean space, \citet{zhang2018adaptive} use a linear surrogate loss to achieve the same bound by $O(1)$ gradient queries.
+But on manifolds, the existence of such functions implies the sectional curvature of the manifold is everywhere $0$~\citep{kristaly2016convexities}.
+It is interesting to investigate if $\Omega(\log T)$ gradient queries are necessary to achieve dynamic regret on manifolds.
+We would also like to point out that $O(\log T)$ is reasonable small and the work of \citet{zhang2018adaptive} still needs $O(\log T)$ computational complexity per round.}

-\begin{remark} Note that if $\M$ is Euclidean space, then ${\zeta}=1$ and we get $O(\sqrt{(1+P_T)T)}$ regret, which is the same as in \cite{zhang2018adaptive}. \end{remark} Using the Busemann function as a bridge, we show the following minimax dynamic lower bound in Appendix \ref{app:lb}. \begin{thm} There exists a comparator sequence which satisfies $\sumsT d(\u_t,\u_{t-1})\leq P_T$ and encounters $\Omega(\sqrt{(1+P_T)T})$ minimax dynamic regret on Hadamard manifolds. \end{thm} Although the regret guarantee in Theorem \ref{RAder} is optimal up to constants by considering the corresponding lower bound, it still depends on $T$ and thus cannot adapt to mild environments.
+Using the Busemann function as a bridge, we show the following dynamic regret lower bound, with proof deferred to Appendix \ref{app:lb}. \begin{thm} There exists a comparator sequence which satisfies $\sumsT d(\u_t,\u_{t-1})\leq P_T$ and encounters $\Omega(\sqrt{(1+P_T)T})$ dynamic regret on Hadamard manifolds. \end{thm}

+Although the regret guarantee in Theorem \ref{RAder} is optimal up to constants in terms of $T$ and $P_T$ by considering the corresponding lower bound, it still depends on $T$ and thus cannot adapt to mild environments.
 In Euclidean space, the smoothness of losses induces adaptive regret bounds, including the gradient-variation bound \citep{chiang2012online} and the small-loss bound \citep{srebro2010smoothness}.
 It is then natural to ask if similar bounds can be established on manifolds by assuming gsc-smoothness.
 We provide an affirmative answer to this question and show how to get problem-dependent bounds under the \radar framework.